davisonio/craig-server_game/mods/sban/README.md

 by using an sql database instead of a serialised table file.
 This approach to ban management:

+* Offers API access to useful functions
 * Improves the robustness of the data.
 * Grants an enhanced view of player accounts and ban records.
 * Provides tiered access to player record information.
-* Provides automatic ban expiration.
+* Provides optional automatic ban expiration.
 * Provides the capability to pre-emptively ban players.
 * Offers increased accessibility via SSH connections to the database with your favourite database management gui.
 * Can preserve existing bans by importing records from Minetest or xban2.

-Currently the add and update transactions are coded without locks so it's not recommended to write to the database whilst Minetest is using it.
+Transactions are coded without locks so it's not recommended to write to the database whilst Minetest is using it.
 Reading the database shouldn't be an issue.

+<b>Existing users please note:</b> sban will not allow MT to run if your db version doesn't match this version, you need to apply <b><i>sban/tools/sban_update.sql</b></i> copy the file into the world folder you applying it to, then in a terminal navigate to the world folder and use the commands:

+	sqlite3 sban.sqlite
+	.read sban_update.sql
+	.exit

 #### INSTALLATION